Fruits and Vegetables to Eat for Energy in the Morning

 So, it’s sufficient to just eat one with a little salt and oil, or honey, for a power-packed breakfast.
 You can also add avocados to smoothies to give them a nice creamy texture, or put them on toast and sandwiches.

 You’ve probably seen seeds and nuts when they sprout.
-The sprouts are usually sold at natural food or diet stores, as well as regular grocery stores, but they can also be grown at home by keeping seeds moist but without water for a few days.
-Sprouts are highly nutritious with lots of vitamins and minerals, so we can best benefit from them while they’re growing and full of life, giving us all the energy they contain.
+Organic or diet stores usually sell sprouts, as well as many regular grocery stores.
+You can also grow at home by keeping seeds moist (without water) for a few days.
+Sprouts are full of vitamins and minerals; meaning we should benefit from them while they’re growing and full of life, giving us all the energy they contain.
 They’re great to eat on their own, but they can also be added to smoothies and sandwiches.
 We particularly like sprouts grown from alfalfa and lentils.